nichtgedacht/JetiMiniVario2/README.md

 * GPSHEA GPS Bearing

 As terminal emulation Putty can be used.
 The default settings<br>
-of Putty are ok.
-Just select the serial interface connected to<br>
+of Putty are ok.<br>
+* Just select the serial interface connected to the device<br>
-the device.
-Choose 83x36 (rows x colums) for optimal window.<br>
+* At least 83x38 (rows x colums) are needed for a complete window.<br>
+* For proper viewing an 11 point Monospace Font is recommended.<br>
-Putty is available for Linux, and Windows.
+* Putty is available for Linux, and Windows.